Blog Writing

 Hell Yes, You Should Blog for Business – Here’s Why.

-I’m sure you know what I mean by a “fully loaded” blog.
-These blogs host intelligent life forms.
+Fully loaded blogs host intelligent life forms.
 They have a definite style, and a definite presence.
 Visitors sense this, and so they can’t resist stopping in for a spell on their daily web travels.
 I’m talking about blogs that take the lion’s share of web traffic on a daily basis.
 You have those juicy ones you probably visit often, right?

 What makes these blogs so nutritious and delicious?